mar10/wunderbaum/docs/tutorial/tutorial_keyboard.md

 # Keyboard Navigation

-The option `keyboard: true` should be used to control if standard keyboard navigation is enabled.
+The option `keyboard: true` enables standard keyboard navigation.

 ?> See also a [live demo](https://mar10.github.io/wunderbaum/demo/#demo-editable)
 and use the keyboard to navigate, expand, and edit grid cells.